Skip to content

 Not only does it help one feel better physically, but exercise is also beneficial for one’s mental health.
 When starting a new exercise routine, consider scheduling a set time and day for weekly activity–this way, you’re more likely to make it a habit.
 Physical exercise does not have to include going to a gym.
 You could choose instead to go for a walk, bike, or even engage in ecotherapy or adventure therapy.

-Benefits of exercise for those with depression include:2
+Benefits of exercise for depression include:2

 • Reduced stress